ianlucas/cs2-inventory-simulator/docs/api.md

 ### Response

-- Returns `401` when using an invalid API Key.
+- Returns `401` when using an invalid API key.
 - Returns `400` when the user does not exist or target uid is invalid.
 - Returns `204` when the increment was successful.